I have 50+ things on my to-do list any given day.

 Well, it doesn’t have to be this way.

 After researching and trying numerous productivity hacks, I put together a simple process for myself using a combination of some of my favorite productivity techniques and a modified Scrum framework.
+Additionally, having an accountability partner can potentially 10x the impact.

 In this post, I’ll show you how I use Trello, with a combination of other tools, for maximum productivity.